So you’re considering the life of a fitness guru? The life of a personal trainer, full of promise, reward, and fulfillment.

 The inclusion of a business and marketing guide is one of the crowning achievements of this study material package.
 Its an aspect of the PT business that often sees new trainers thrust into the deep end with.
 Certs often don’t focus enough or completely neglect the business side of things.

 The recognition that business acumen is just as essential as having a head full of facts is a welcome approach and ISSA gets bonus points for that.

-Last but not least is the post certification support.
+Last but not least is the post-certification support.
 Most certs are getting the hint and have created an ecosystem for you to function in after you pass the cert.
-ISSA has foot in the water by offering a free 5-page website for you to gain online traction.
+ISSA has a foot in the water by offering a free 5-page website for you to gain online traction.

 You can choose the design and profile info, the rest is handled by ISSA.

 The ISSA test is remarkably different from anything else here.
-Unlike most certs which are strictly multiple choice, ISSA is divided into four sections, each with different testing methods.
+Unlike most certs that are strictly multiple-choice, ISSA is divided into four sections, each with different testing methods.

 The first is a true/false section, second is a multiple-choice section, the third is six short essay questions, and lastly, section 4 is two case studies.

 Definitely the most challenging section to pass is the case study section.
 This section goes in-depth into program design and special populations.
 Study these sections of the textbook religiously!

 You will be asked to design two 12 week programs for clients with varying needs and goals.